 The current density is an important value when calculating the section of a conductor through which a certain electric current has to circulate.

 What is the impediment?

 The impediment is the magnitude that determines the correspondence between the voltage and the intensity of the electric current.
-It is a magnitude that expresses the relationship between voltage and intensity for a current, in a given time.
+It expresses the relationship between the voltage and the intensity for a current, in a given time.
 Its module (sometimes called improperly impedance) establishes the relationship between the maximum values or the effective values of voltage and current.

 In the international measurement system, the unit of measurement for impedance is Ohm.

-The impediment is one of the most important characteristics of a cable as well as for all the elements of the network, which indicates the resistance to alternating current between wires that the cable offers at different frequencies.
+Impediment is one of the most important characteristics of a cable.
+As well as for all the elements of the network, it indicates the resistance to the alternating current between wires that the cable offers at the different frequencies.